-For the patterns extracted with PCA, we evaluated a scree plot initially and found that an “elbow” appeared after the fourth principal component (Supplementary Figure 2).
+For the patterns extracted with PCA, we evaluated a scree plot initially and found that an “elbow” appeared after the fourth principal component (Supplementary Figure 1).
 However, upon evaluation of the component loading matrix (Supplementary Table 2) and the table of correlations (Table 2), only the first and second principal components had interpretable loadings that were deemed meaningful.
-Thus, a decision was made to retain only the first two components[33].
+Thus, a decision was made to retain only the first two components given the weight placed on having interpretable components [33].
 The eigenvalues suggested that these first two components accounted for 14.1% of the variation in the 24-hour recall data.
 Both patterns shared similarities in that both were positively correlated with vegetable consumption and negatively correlated with added sugar and alcohol.
 However, while the first principal component emphasized modest meat, processed meat, solid fat, oil, eggs, milk, cheese, potato, soy, nuts, and refined grains consumption, the second principal component emphasized fruit, poultry, eggs, milk, yogurt, high n-3 seafood, soy, and whole grains.
 The second principal component was also negatively correlated with meat and processed meat consumption, cheese, solid fat, cheese, legumes, and refined grains intakes and, overall, had stronger positive correlations to whole grains, fruit, soy, nuts, and vegetable intake compared to the first component.
 Given both healthful and unhealthful aspects of the first principal component, we termed this pattern the Modified Western pattern [34,35].
 In contrast, the second principal component was termed the Prudent pattern, given its greater and more consistent emphasis on the pillars of healthful eating cited previously in the literature [36].

 Differences across sociodemographic covariates between high and low median splits of each of the six dietary patterns in the subsample of cancer survivors (subsample A, n = 3,317) are presented in Table 3.
 On average, those with higher scores on the Age pattern tended to be older.
 Subjects with greater scores on the FI, SNAP, and Household Size patterns also tended to be younger and have a lower FIPR than those with lower pattern scores.
 Subjects with high scores on the household size pattern were also more likely to report living in a home with 5 persons compared to low scorers, while high scorers on the FI and SNAP patterns were more likely to identify as food insecure and receive SNAP benefits compared to low scorers.
 Finally, high scorers on the Prudent pattern were, on average, more likely to report as never smokers and less likely to report as current smokers compared to low scorers.